-On weekends in September and October we can get pretty busy, so do your best to follow the signs when entering and you should be met with an employee who will help you get where you need to go.
+Where do I get directions?During the week, park either in the front parking lot or in one of the areas behind the buildings, then walk to the front of the big barn, the Farm Store, for directions.
+On weekends Please make a reservastion.
+In September and October we can get pretty busy, so do your best to follow the signs when entering and you should be met with an employee who will help you get where you need to go.
 If there isn’t anyone around or you’re confused about what to do, find a place to park and walk into the big barn for directions.

 Do NOT park on Hanson Ridge Road!
 Come into the driveway and we will help you find a place to park.

 How does U-Pick work?At our orchard you will be paying by volume this year due to COVID 19.
 Purchase a 1 Peck bag that holds about 10 pounds or a 1/2 bushel bag that holds about 20 pounds.
 These can be purchased in the orchards on weekends or in the Farm Store during the week.
 You can also purchase them online.
 You will be directed into one of our orchards where you can follow the signs for different varieties.
 Pick whatever you’d like unless it is in a restricted area.
 All u-pick apples are the same price, so feel free to mix them in the same bag.
 Stone fruit (plums) are a different price, so make sure to keep those separate!

 What happens if I pick too many apples?You’ll learn to make applesauce!
 We can only sell apples picked by our employees that have been trained in safe food handling techniques.
 Whatever you pick is yours to purchase and take home to enjoy, so please be conscious of how much you are picking.
 When you arrive at the orchard, our employees can give you an estimate of how much certain sized bags will hold.
 If you are looking for less expensive cooking or cider apples, ask us about utilities or, later in the season, drops.